Focused digital cohort selection from social media using the metric backbone of biomedical knowledge graphs: Introduction

+In a KG approach, the first assumption is that terms that co-occur in user posts more frequently than they appear with other terms share a strong association.
+In our method, the key additional assumption is that the semantic proximity between two terms in a KG is best captured by the strongest chain of associations, or the shortest path, between them.
+Indeed, such shortest-path inference is very common in information retrieval and KG analysis as discussed in section \ref{knowledge network}.
+To identify which associations are required and which are redundant for the purpose of computing shortest paths (the strongest chains), we compute the \textit{metric backbone} of each KG---an optimal sparsification method for weighted graphs such as KGs, detailed in section \ref{backbone}.

-We identify the most relevant digital cohort by identifying \textit{backbone contributors}, who associate (in a single post) two terms connected by an edge on the metric backbone (i.e., they make at least one essential association).
-Users who are not backbone contributors are redundant in the sense that they only associate pairs of terms in our medical dictionary that are more strongly associated with intermediary terms (i.e., they do not make any essential associations).
-Only about $70\%$ of users initially selected from Instagram and X contribute to the metric backbone.
-In contrast, more than $90\%$ of users similarly selected from r/Epilepsy and the EFA forums contribute to the metric backbone.
+The method we present and test here selects digital cohorts by identifying \textit{backbone contributors}: the users who co-mention (in at least one post) two terms linked by an edge of the metric backbone of a KG.
+In other words, the users kept in our digital cohorts co-mention, at least once, two terms with a required association.
+Users who are not backbone contributors are redundant in the sense that they only co-mention pairs of terms in our medical dictionary that are more strongly associated with other intermediary terms (i.e., they do not make any required associations for shortest paths).

+Analysis of the digital cohorts thus identified, reveals that a much larger proportion of users contribute to the backbone in epilepsy-focused than in general-purpose social media.
+Specifically, only about $70\%$ of users initially selected from Instagram and X contribute to the metric backbone.
+In contrast, more than $90\%$ of users similarly selected from r/Epilepsy and the EFA forums contribute to the metric backbone (section \ref{result:different sites}).
+As discussed below (section \ref{sec:discussion}), this suggests that in general-purpose social media sites, even among the users selected for mentioning epilepsy drugs, there is a substantial proportion who are redundant for biomedical inference, whereas in epilepsy-focused social media most such users are required for KG inference based on shortest paths.

-We validated the effectiveness of the backbone-based approach in identifying the epilepsy-relevant digital cohort on social media by using the human-annotated corpus of Instagram posts.
-We annotated whether dictionary terms used in the Instagram posts have medical relevance to epilepsy.
-The results show that the false positive (no medical relevance) rate is significantly higher for users who do not contribute to the metric backbone (32\%) than for those who do (14\%).
-Importantly, the validation also shows that the backbone-based approach filters out more irrelevant users than the engagement-based filters do by analyzing the biomedical relevance rather than merely focusing on site engagement.
+We further investigate the biomedical relevance of retained and filtered-out users by using a corpus of Instagram posts (section \ref{Sec:InstagramAnnotatedSet}), which was previously human-annotated for potential medical relevance to epilepsy \cite{min2024refinement}.
+The proportion of users with false-positive dictionary term mentions (no medical relevance) is significantly higher among those who do not contribute to the metric backbone (32\%) than for those who do (14\%).
+This strongly suggests that the metric backbone approach is capable of filtering out irrelevant users, especially when compared to engagement-based filters, which do not (section \ref{compare filter methods}).